Planar graph is on fire: The proof

 Note that $X$ contains every vertex of $G$ with degree lower than 6.
-As average degree of vertex in a plane triangulation is lower than 6 then the set $X$ is nonempty and average degree of vertex in $X$ is also lower than $6.$ Every vertex $v \in W$ has $\deg(v) \ge 6$ and $sn_{3,2}(G, v) > \frac{2n}{21}.$ By Lemma~\ref{lem:3f} every vertex in the set $Y$ has at least 2 adjacent neighbours in the set $X,$ hence it is
+As the average degree of vertex in a plane triangulation is lower than 6 then the set $X$ is nonempty and the average degree of vertex in $X$ is also lower than $6.$ Every vertex $v \in W$ has $\deg(v) \ge 6$ and $sn_{3,2}(G, v) > \frac{2n}{21}.$ By Lemma~\ref{lem:3f} every vertex in the set $Y$ has at least 2 adjacent neighbours in the set $X,$ hence we have